 2) Author(s)’s statement confirming the agreement to the submission and that the article was not published before and is not currently being considered for publication by any other journal.

 Discussions should offer an informed critical reading of an important, recently published work.
-The texts of the Discussion section should be between 20,000 and 30,000 characters.
+The texts of the Discussion section should be between 20,000 and 30,000 signs (footnotes and spaces included).

 Do not send unsolicited texts intended for this section.
 If you wish to propose a book discussion you should first make sure you obtain approval from the Editors by sending a proposal explaining why you think the text deserves to be discussed and why you believe to be suited for the task.
 Adress your proposal to Dr. Laura Brazzo, firstname.lastname@example.org